snar/reunion/README.md

 Known problems:
 ---------------

-As the comparison is done key-by-key, it can be slooow, especially over WAN links.
-Simple math: if you need to check 10.000 values over link with 10ms latency it just can't take less than 100 seconds...

 Error window: it's possible that some conflicts will not be found or that reunion can introduce `missing update` problems.
 This is caused by the fact that no table locking used, so objects in mnesia can be changed